 DOI: 10.1126/science.1091015 (subscription may be required)

-Abstract published by permission American Association for the Advancement of Science.
+Abstract and cover image from website American Association for the Advancement of Science (AAAS), reprinted with permission from AAAS .
 Readers may view, browse, and/or download material for temporary copying purposes only, provided these uses are for noncommercial personal purposes.
 Except as provided by law, this material may not be further reproduced, distributed, transmitted, modified, adapted, performed, displayed, published, or sold in whole or in part, without prior written permission from the publisher.

 |David Feeny et al., 1990.